kevinwongwc95/personal-website-react/src/content/Home.md

 During my free time I love to explore new places to eat in the Bay Area.
 I’m a huge pho and coffee fan, so I’m always interested in trying a new spot!

-## Education

-Computer Science (B.S) - UC San Diego (Graduated June 2017)

-### Relevant CourseWork

-- Introduction to Web Development
-- Android app Development
-- Design and Algorithm Analysis
-- Advanced Object Oriented Programming (C++)
-- Data Structures (C++)
-- Web Client Languages
-- Server Side Web Applications

 ## Work Experience

 ### Full Stack Software Engineer @ PlushCare (San Francisco)
-- Design and integrate front end React app to allow users to manage chronic conditions.
+- Implement front end React app to allow users to manage chronic conditions.
+- Refactor Doctor facing website for use during appointments to allow them to record users' chronic conditions.
+- Design scalable endpoints to improve page performance load time.

 ### Web Developer @ Appstem (San Francisco)